operasoftware/dns-ui/README.md

         createuser -P dnsui-user
         createdb -O dnsui-user dnsui-db

-4. Import the database schema from `schema.sql`:

-        psql -U dnsui-user dnsui-db < schema.sql

-5. Add the following directives to your Apache configuration (eg. virtual host config):
+4. Add the following directives to your Apache configuration (eg. virtual host config):

         DocumentRoot /path/to/dnsui/public_html
         DirectoryIndex init.php
         FallbackResource /init.php

-6. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).
+5. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).

-7. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.
+6. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.

-8. Set `scripts/ldap_update.php` to run on a regular cron job.
+7. Set `scripts/ldap_update.php` to run on a regular cron job.

 Usage
 -----